-For us, recent Memorial Day Weekends have been an invite to pool parties or a drive out to the beach, but this year I felt it was time to broaden our summer kick-off routine with a Boston Memorial Day weekend.
+For us, a lot of Memorial Day Weekends have been an invite to pool parties or a drive out to the beach, but a few years ago, I felt it was time to broaden our summer kick-off routine with a Boston Memorial Day weekend.
 We absolutely love that city, so when looking through old photos and previous blog posts I was shocked we hadn’t been there since the summer of 2015!
-While researching family fun accommodations.
+Furthermore, while researching family fun accommodations.
 I stumbled upon Hotel Commonwealth.
 Located in Kenmore Square, the hotel is a short walk to Newbury Street shopping district, and close to countless other Boston attractions.
 Ideal for my clan on the run!

 Big thanks to the Hotel Commonwealth for hosting us a wonderful Bostonian Weekend!